silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

 If the [Queued Jobs module](https://github.com/symbiote/silverstripe-queuedjobs/) is installed, updates are queued up instead of executed in the same request.
 Queued jobs are usually processed every minute.
 Large index updates will be batched into multiple queued jobs to ensure a job can run to completion within common constraints, such as memory and execution time limits.
 You can check the status of jobs in an administrative interface under `admin/queuedjobs/`.

-### Excluding draft content
+### Draft content

-By default, the `SearchUpdater` class indexes all available "variant states", so in the case of the `Versioned` extension, both "draft" and "live".
+By default, the `SearchUpdater` class attempts to index all available "variant states", except for draft content.
-For most cases, you'll want to exclude draft content from your search results.
+Draft content is excluded by default via calls to SearchableService::variantStateExcluded().

-You can either prevent the draft content from being indexed in the first place, by adding the following to your `SearchIndex::init()` method:
+Excluding draft content was a new default added in 3.7.0.
+Prior to that, draft content was previously indexed by default and could be excluded fron the index by adding the following to the `SearchIndex::init()` method:

 ```php
 use Page;